earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 `scale_size_manual(values = c("C" = .5, "M" = 1, "S" = 1, "Unknown" = .5))`

-Note that similar to colors, we have adjusted the lines using two steps
+Note that similar to colors, you have adjusted the lines using two steps

-1. We've set the size to `factor(RTTYP)`
+1. You've set the size to `factor(RTTYP)`.
-2. We've assigned the size using the `size_scale_manual()` function
+2. You've assigned the size using the `size_scale_manual()` function.

 Let's see how it looks.